No notifications

 Study Abroad / Internship Students

-Any student that is currently on an internship or studying abroad is welcome to participate in the Housing Lottery and is treated as a Resident student if their last semester they were a Resident, (example: resident in Fall 2025, currently studying aboard for Spring 2026).
+Any student that is currently on an internship or studying abroad is welcome to participate in the Housing Selection and is treated as a Resident student if their last semester they were a Resident, (example: currently studying aboard for Spring 2026 – wants to be a resident in Fall 2026).

 Step 3: Choosing a Roommate